ABOUT WOR

 HOW IT WORKS

-WOR pulls live intelligence from multiple trusted sources — Al Jazeera, BBC News, Reuters, The Guardian, and Deutsche Welle — every five minutes, around the clock.
+WOR separates what happened from who reported it.
+The platform's factual record — event counts, casualty and displacement figures, conflict classification — is built on structured data sources and independent research institutes, listed below.
+Alongside that record, WOR monitors live news coverage every five minutes, around the clock.
 Headlines are matched to active conflicts, processed for significance, and used to update each conflict's live severity score and latest development.

 Each conflict on the platform has a base profile: who the active parties are, when the conflict began, estimated casualties and displacement figures, and which countries are affected and how.
 This base data is layered with live updates so the profile always reflects the current state of the conflict — not just a historical snapshot.